There’s nothing worse than having a bad hair day; unless you have a beard.

 Besides the length, tangles and knots are another problem men with curly beards face.

 The thicker and coarser your beard is, the more problems you will have with the tangles.
 This happens when some of the facial hairs grow into other hairs.

 Knots and tangles tend to create a problem when you try to apply beard oil, making it almost impossible to spread the oil evenly.

 Using beard comb or brush to detangle the knots may also cause damage to your beard if done aggressively.

 As a consequence, not being able to comb your beard correctly, your curly facial hair can become rough and develop split ends.

-Finally, curly beards can transfer all of the bacteria, dirt, and germs from your beard to your skin with ease because they keep more hairs closer to your face.
+Finally, curly beards can transfer all of the bacteria, dirt, and germs from your beard to your skin easier because they keep more hairs closer to your face.

 As a result, you can experience acne, pimples, and blackheads.

 Knowing all these downsides of curly beards is important because it shows that you have to learn how to take proper care of it.
 Once you get the hang of it, you will enjoy all the benefits that come with a curly beard.